 - Do you need specialized services, such as handicap-assisted or gender-specific rehab?

 It’s no secret that celebrities have greater resources at their disposal.
 They often opt for “celebrity-focused” rehab facilities.
 These facilities offer resort-like settings, usually near a beach or at a secluded mountain retreat.
-Interestingly, there’s zero data to support the notion that these type of facilities have any greater success than other facilities.
+Interestingly, there’s zero data to support the notion that these types of facilities have any greater success than other facilities.

 For most of the population, these expensive facilities aren’t an option — and that’s not a bad thing.